noah-schechter/docs/pages/docs/collaboration.md

 To change an existing member's role:
 1. Navigate to the **Projects** page.
 2. Select the relevant project.
-3. Navigate to the **Members** page, which is visible only to project owners.
-(TODO: confirm this is accurate)
+3. Navigate to the **Members** page, which is visible only to project owners and managers.
 4. Click the **Edit** button next to the member whose role you want to change.
+Note that the edit button is visible only to project owners.
 5. Select the member’s new role from the drop-down menu.
 6. Click **Save**.